Top 10 Emerging Technologies in Computer Science You Must Know

 - Supervised machine learning algorithms can apply what has been learned in the past to new data using labeled examples to predict future events.
 Starting from the analysis of a known training dataset, the learning algorithm produces an inferred function to make predictions about the output values.

 - In contrast, unsupervised machine learning algorithms are used when the information used to train is neither classified nor labeled.
 Unsupervised learning studies how systems can infer a function to describe a hidden structure from unlabeled data.

-- Reinforcement machine learning algorithms is a learning method that interacts with its environment by producing actions and discovers errors or rewards.
+- Reinforcement machine learning algorithms are a learning method that interacts with its environment by producing actions and discovering errors or rewards.
 Trial and error search and delayed reward are the most relevant characteristics of reinforcement learning.

 8. Cloud Computing

-Cybersecurity or information technology security is the technique of protecting computers, networks, programs, and data from unauthorized access or attacks that are aimed for exploitation.
+Cybersecurity or information technology security is the technique of protecting computers, networks, programs, and data from unauthorized access or attacks that are aimed at exploitation.